 Mid-range: A good option is Mountain View Motel & Cottages, which offers self-contained cottages with kitchens.
 Perfect if you’re a family and want extra space!

 Luxury: Another really cool place to stay inside the park is True North Destinations.
-This 5-star eco-conscious, luxury geodesic domes are one of the most unique places to stay along the Cabot Trail.
-All the domes have ocean views – I would love to wake up in one of these.
+These 5-star eco-conscious, luxury geodesic domes are one of the most unique places to stay along the Cabot Trail.
+All the domes have ocean views – I would love to wake up in one!

 Top of the Island – Meat Cove

-During my time in Cape Breton, I drove to the top of the island, where there is a community called Meat Cove.
+At the top of Cape Breton Island, there is a community called Meat Cove.
 There, I found what is possibly the coolest camping spot in Atlantic Canada.

 Meat Cove Campground is literally on the side of the cliffs at the most northerly point in Cape Breton.
 It’s off the beaten path from the Cabot Trail (you’ll have to drive a dirt road to get there), but such a unique place to stay.

-If you want to a place that feels like you’re inside the park with a town’s amenities, then Ingonish is a perfect choice.
+If you want to stay somewhere that feels like you’re inside the park with a town’s amenities, then Ingonish is a perfect choice.
 There are several places to stay here as well as restaurants.